lfcipriani/api-rosetta-code/README.md

       \- use case 2
          \- ..

-The script `build_index.py` relies on that directory structure to generatea the javascript code that powers the website and dynamic filtering found at the [website][4].
+The script `build_index.py` relies on that directory structure to generate the javascript code that powers the website and dynamic filtering found at the [website][4].

 ## How to run a sample